nbrdsong/rnotify/README.md

 You can install rnotify directly from GitHub using the devtools or remotes package:

-# Install devtools if you don't have it:
+- Install devtools if you don't have it: install.packages("devtools")
-install.packages("devtools")

-# Install rnotify from GitHub
-devtools::install_github("nbrdsong/rnotify")
+- devtools::install_github("nbrdsong/rnotify")

 Alternatively, you may download the ZIP file from the GitHub repository and install manually in R:

 - Use the path to the downloaded folder: install.packages("/path/to/rnotify", repos = NULL, type = "source")

+Restart RStudio after install.

+You also need to enable notifications on your phone or other Apple devices if you want to actually get notified on those devices.

 # Usage